-After the show, my friends and I managed to meet Inigo and Luke.
-Being the awkward person I am I didn’t really say much except thank you countless times after they’d both wished me a happy birthday when my friend told them it was my 18th the day after.
-Luke and Inigo were both super nice guys and very easy to talk to, despite myself ceasing up socially.
-They tried to meet and talk to as many people as possible which was refreshing to see.
-Hopefully, we’ll be able to meet the other half of With Confidence in the future and I might be able to talk to them with confidence (wink wink) by then.
+After the show, my friends and I managed to meet Inigo.
+Being the awkward person I am I didn’t really say much except thank you countless times after he’d wished me a happy birthday when my friend told him it was my 18th the day after.
+Inigo was such a super nice guy and was very easy to talk to, despite me ceasing up socially.
+Inigo, and Jayden who was outside at the time, too, tried to meet and talk to as many people as possible which was refreshing to see.
+Hopefully, we’ll be able to meet the rest of With Confidence in the future and I might be able to talk to them with confidence (wink wink) by then.

 On the topic of them being lovely people, on stage and off stage, they’re quite vocal about all kinds of social issues.
 They’re very accepting people and you feel at ease around them.
 You feel welcome at their shows, no matter who you are or where you come from.
 It’s obvious that With Confidence genuinely care about their fans.
 They’re constantly reassuring them that any kind of inequality or violence isn’t tolerated around them.